 Having been designing wedding rings for over 30 years, what are some of the wedding ring styles you think will remain popular with couples?

 Lucas: I started in the early 1980s and at that time the wedding bands were very simple bands with a lot less space for design.
 At the end of the 1980s, we were one of the first to provide more design-specific wedding bands, and they became more personalised and interesting.

 How about the choice of precious metals?
 Has platinum or white gold always been the go-to choice?

 Lucas: Yellow gold was popular when I started out.
 Then it went to white gold and platinum from the 1990s, and both have remained popular.
 Rose gold is also coming up as a popular choice, as well as the option of having narrower bands.

 Walter: At Furrer Jacot, all our rings are made of compressed gold; we do not cast our rings.
 This gives them a solid, heavy feeling and are hard to break – which is important for a ring that symbolises your marriage.
 They are also very comfortable against your skin as we hand-polish them.

 Quality, brand identity and popular ring styles – how does Furrer Jacot juggle all of these?

-Walter: Everyone can do simple rings, but we like to make things a little different with a design edge.
-For example – the milgrain design that’s popular with European and American couples.
-Lucas made our own milgrain that was shaped after the outlines of the Swiss mountain – the Matterhorn; using a mix of carbon and other metals.
+Walter: Everyone can do simple rings, but we like to make things a little different, with an edge to design.
+For example, the milgrain design is popular with European and American couples and Lucas made our own milgrain that was shaped to resemble the outlines of the Swiss mountain, the Matterhorn, using a mix of carbon and other metals.

-We like to be one step ahead, by making the design unique to us while offering 100% Swiss Made quality and craftsmanship.
+We like to be one step ahead, by making the design unique to us while offering 100 per cent Swiss Made quality and craftsmanship.